The MVP Advantage: Launching Your Product with Confidence

 Learn More: Scott Millwood on The Hidden Value of Prototypes

-For example, intuitive menu placement, dynamic search fields and filters, and easy-to-find information all serve to make an app more enjoyable to use.
+For example, intuitive menu placement, dynamic search fields and filters, and easy-to-find information all make an app more enjoyable.
 An interactive prototype gives users enough functionality to engage with these sorts of features while giving designers the ability to quickly and easily make updates.

 At the same time, prototyping provides a way to gauge reception to your solution.
 User feedback on an interactive prototype can also make your idea feel less risky to would-be supporters.
-A fantastic response to a prototype can also cement stakeholder buy-in or investor dollars.
-If it’s clear users love your interactive prototype, how much more enthusiastically will they embrace your actual product?
+If stakeholders and users respond positively to your prototype, it signals even greater potential for the final product.
 Prototyping can validate the potential of your concept and give your project more momentum to get started.

-Customer experience (CX) is an important consideration for any product, especially digital ones.
+Customer experience (CX) is an essential consideration for any product, especially digital ones.
 Interactive prototypes are helpful tools in your CX toolkit because they provide a relatively low-stakes way to experiment with different designs.
-They support an iterative design process and help you land on a tested plan of action.
+They support an iterative design process and help you land on a tested action plan.

 One way to leverage the power of your iterative prototypes is with usability testing and user experience (UX) research.
 These methods help designers identify areas of improvement in the user interface and iterate on the original design.

 Testing might reveal, for example, that just one small change is all it takes to improve your app’s functionality dramatically.
-Alternatively, watching users test your prototype might send the designers off on a different trajectory entirely.
+Alternatively, watching users test your prototype might send the designers off on a different trajectory.
 Either way, this iterative approach offers valuable data and opportunities for improvements.

 Learn more: Behavioral Design is the Future of UX